deptagency/Unity-iOS/README.md

 # Unity-iOS

 A repository of scripts and configs for embedding a Unity app inside a native Swift project.
-This repo is itself a template for projects wanting to do this.
+This repo is a template for projects wanting to do this.
 Sample Xcode and Unity projects are included.

 ## Usage